Scaling Vision-based End-to-End Driving with Multi-View Attention Learning: EXPERIMENTS

 We are interested in the image content to which CIL++ pays attention.
 Following Grad-CAM \cite{Selvaraju:2017}, gradients flow from the action space to the final convolutional layer of the ResNet backbone.
 This should produce a map that highlights the important image areas for action prediction.
 However, since CIL++ solves a regression task, its output could be either negative or positive values, while Grad-CAM is originally designed for image classification tasks which always provide positive outputs.
 To adapt Grad-CAM to our case, we cannot merely take into account the positive gradient of the feature map.
 The computation should be divided into two cases depending on the sign of the output value.
 Negative gradients are used to calculate the weights for the feature map when the acceleration or steering angle value is lower than zero, otherwise, the positive gradient is used.

 Fig. \ref{fig:attention_ped_greed} shows the activation map at an intersection.
-Three image areas are highly activated: the traffic light at the right image, the crossing pedestrians at the central one, and the lane shoulder at the left one.
+Three image areas are highly activated: the traffic light in the right image, the crossing pedestrians in the central one, and the lane shoulder in the left one.
 Thus, we believe that CIL++ shows a proper understanding of this scene, and a clear causality between observation and action since it decides to brake due to the pedestrians, even though the traffic light is in green and a \emph{turn-left} navigation command is given.

-\section{Ablation Study}
+\subsubsection{Ablation Study}

 To inspect the impact of some components of CIL++, we provide an ablation study.
-We are interested in the fusion of input data, in multi-view fusion, and deployment in different vehicle models without retraining.
+Specifically, we are interested in the fusions of input data and multi-view.